cakephp-biztech/cakephp-xero-oauth2/README.md

 **Important:**

-When you create your Xero API App you must have to specify 'OAuth 2.0 redirect URI' to https://your-website.com/xero-oauth2/callback (replace your "https://your-website.com" with your website URL).
+When you create your Xero API App you must have to specify 'OAuth 2.0 redirect URI' to https://your-website.com/xero-oauth2/callback (replace "https://your-website.com" with your website URL).

 ## Usage